/ 10 min read

 VCCs are designed to obscure money flows and ownership.
 They offer flexible share capital, making it easier to move money in and out without disclosure.
 The Mauerberger network has used this structure repeatedly across multiple deals.

-Corporate documents obtained by investigators show Vorapak's wife, Karolaporn Seetavorarat, held shares in the CAI fund alongside Cattaliya Beevor, Mauerberger's British-Thai wife.
-Their names appear together on the same shareholder registers—a paper trail that would prove explosive.
+Corporate documents obtained by investigators show Vorapak's wife, Kanokporn Seetavorarat, held shares in the CAI fund alongside Cattaliya Beevor, Mauerberger's British-Thai wife, according to documents viewed by Whale Hunting.

 The fund was collateralized by the 24% Finansia stake, meaning that in the event of a default, those shares would pass to the fund holders.
 This gave the appearance of legitimate financing while actually serving as a mechanism for hidden control.

 In November 2024, Vorapak sold his shares in the SPV.
 But the real action came in January 2025.
-Signed share transfer documents show Karolaporn sold her stake in the credit fund—and hence her claim on Finansia shares—for exactly $2,936,462.64 in Tether (USDT) cryptocurrency.
-On the same documents, Cattaliya Beevor's signature authorizes her receipt of $21.15 million.
+Signed share transfer documents show Kanokporn sold her stake in the credit fund—and hence her claim on Finansia shares—for $2.9 million in Tether (USDT) cryptocurrency.
+On the same documents, Cattaliya Beevor's signature authorizes her receipt of $21.2 million.

 The Money Trail: $18.1 Million in 37 Days